Personal Enrichment Classes at MCC

 Christmas Glow

-Welcome the warmth this holiday season!
+Welcome the warmth of this Holiday season.
 This hands on "make and take home" design

 session for Christmas features pine cones, scented evergreens, fresh florals and a